 All images are not created equal.
 The photos, images, and designs on your website can have a huge impact on a website, and not just in terms of aesthetics.
 Don’t fall foul to Google penalties and don’t annoy your visitors.
 Take advantage of the SEO benefits and performance gains from creating the perfect web images.

 Here’s how to create and optimize images on your website for the best performance.

-WordPress image sizes explained
+WordPress image sizes explained for 2022

 Start with these rough guidelines:

 - Try to keep file sizes below 200kb if you’ve got several photos or images on a post or page.

 - If your business is photography, fashion, travel, or some other highly visual industry you could increase the file size.
 Local stores, marketing websites, ecommerce businesses and any business not dependent on visuals should use small file sizes will serve you better.

 - 1 MB files are rarely a good idea.
 20 MB files (which I’ve seen on many websites) are always a terrible idea.